 The Score node of SAS Enterprise Miner maps the output variable names to fixed variable names.
-This mapping is appropriate in the most common case that there is only one prediction target or one classification target.
+This mapping is appropriate in cases where there is only one prediction target or one classification target.
 In other cases, refer to the output variable names described in the previous table.